Top Menu

 organizing the garage

-The plan is to start building a miter saw station with underneath storage so that all the tools can be transferred from that white cabinet to it.
+The plan is to start building a miter saw station with storage underneath, so all the tools can be transferred from that white cabinet to it.

-I finally painted the barstool this past weekend to send it back inside the house.
+I finally painted the barstool this past weekend, so I could send it back inside the house.

 I also gave the elephant in the room a good look.
 This dresser has been in here, making things even more troublesome.

-After close inspection, it turns out that this pretty dresser I got about a year ago at a flea market for $30 has lots of damage. :(
+After a close inspection, it turns out that the pretty dresser I got about a year ago at a flea market for $30 has significant damage. :(

 I patched up some of the holes and damaged veneer so I could paint it.
 But then, looking at the drawers, most need to be readjusted or glued up again.
 The dovetail corner joints are all loose.
 Even the supports inside the cabinet need to be fixed.

 It's a big job.
-The entire cabinet needs to be disassembled, cleaned up, and glued up again.
+The entire cabinet needs to be disassembled, cleaned, and reassembled.
 Right now, I prefer to invest my time in finishing the garage organization.
 I might send the dresser to the basement while I finish here.

 If you live in the DMV area and want to revive this beauty, I'll gladly give it to you. ;)